 minor scuffing can often be fixed with a shoe brush and shoe conditioner.
 You may also want to fix minor damage to improve the appearance of your shoes without having to replace them.

-A clean hair dryer is used to fix even the lightest of scratches on any leather shoes.
+A clean hair dryer is used to fix even the lightest of scratches on any type of leather Boots.
 Try using a medium/high heat setting for maximum coverage.
-Let dry, then buff to finish.
+Let dry, then buff to finish leather.
 Depending on the severity of the scuffs, you may need to repeat the process until the scuffs are gone.

 You can also use a piece of a pumice stone to gently polish the soles of your shoes.
 Just take some pumice stone and rub it onto the sole of your shoes for about five minutes.
 You will need to be careful when using this household remedy because if you are not careful you could damage the finish of your patent leather shoes.
 Once you have finished polishing your shoes you simply apply some shoe shine cream onto the sole of your shoes and then to the entire surface.
 This is a very easy way to get your shoes looking as good as new.